-Hemorrhoids are caused by a movement of tissues, veins and arteries located in the anus and rectum.
+Hemorrhoids are caused by swelling or a movement of tissues located in the anus and rectum.
 Although they can be painful and uncomfortable, hemorrhoids are usually not dangerous.
-You can suffer from hemorrhoids at any age, but they appear more frequently with aging.
-In younger people, they occur in pregnant women or women who have just given birth.
-More than 50% of North Americans suffer or have suffered from hemorrhoids.

 Internal hemorrhoids are located inside the rectum.
 They generally do not cause pain since this area does not have sensory nerves.